rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 Any change to the interface must be reviewed and approved by component architects and owners.

 ### Platform or Product Customization
-The requirements for `AV Sync` module for `SoC` vendors includes ensuring support for native premium apps integration, customization options, platform-specific/product-specific features, along with the provision of sufficient documentation to enable adequate customization and implementation of the `AV Sync` module.
+The requirements for `AV Sync` module for `SoC` vendor to enable adequate customization and implementation of the `AV Sync` module.

 ## Interface API Documentation
 `API` documentation will be provided by Doxygen which will be generated from the header files.